sandy9999/compass/README.md

 ```

 ### Dataset
-We've uploaded the datasets, indices, and pre-built initial client and server states to a public Google Cloud Storage bucket.
+We've uploaded the datasets, indices, and pre-built initial client and server states to a public Google Cloud Storage bucket `compass_osdi`.
 To download all the files, run

 ```bash
 python3 ./script/gcs_download.py